top of page

 Applying these criteria enables organisations to move from a broad long list to a prioritised short list of AI use cases.

-This short list typically includes:
+The short list of AI use cases typically includes:

 • Near-term opportunities with lower complexity